-2.1.4 Increased densities and multi-unit residential developments
+2.1.4 Increased densities and multi-unit residential developments vm = the value of $20m^2$ of land h = total household unit equivalents created by the development.

-Contribution = $vm \times h$
+Contribution = vm x h

 Multi-unit residential includes, but is not limited to, flats, town houses, retirement villages and traveller accommodation.
-As set out in LGA 2002 section 203, the formula may be applied at the discretion of the Council.
+As set out in LGA 2002 s 203, the formula may be applied at the discretion of the Council.